thryec/fractional-wrapper/README.md

 - receives underlying ERC-20 token from user
 - calculates corresponding number of wrapper tokens using the exchange rate
 - mints wrapper tokens to the user
-- emits a Wrap event
+- emits a Deposit event

 `withdraw()`

 - receives wrapper tokens from user
 - calculates corresponding number of underlying tokens
 - transfers underlying tokens to user
-- emits an Unwrap event
+- emits a Withdraw event

 `convertToShares()`

 - converts an underlying token (asset) to its equivalent amount in shares
+- returns uint256

 `convertToAssets()`

 - converts shares to its equivalent amount in underlying tokens (asset)
+- returns uint256

 ## References